-In reality the Rays still faced a tough task in making the playoffs even with Price since the Orioles were winning just as many games as the Rays making it impossible to cut into Baltimore’s division lead.
+In reality, the Rays still faced a tough task in making the playoffs even with Price.
+The Baltimore Orioles are winning just as many games as the Rays making it impossible to cut into Baltimore’s division lead.

 I can still remember the disappointment I felt while sitting at Minute Maid Park a few years ago after learning that the Houston Astros had traded Lance Berkman to the New York Yankees right before he was scheduled to play.
-It had seemed like Berkman would spend is entire career as an Astro.
+It had seemed like Berkman would spend is entire career with the Astros.

 The harsh reality is most teams do not base their business decisions on the desires of the average fan.

-While the money generated by a fan attending the game’s in person is certainly icing on a team’s financial spreadsheet it is a mere drop in the bucket for most teams meaning that the loss of a few hundred or even a few thousand fans is not going to affect them long term.
+While the money generated by a fan attending the game’s in person is certainly icing on a team’s financial spreadsheet, it is a mere drop in the bucket for most teams.
+As such, the loss of a few hundred, or even a few thousand fans, is not going to affect them long term.

-That is just the reality of the game and fans can either accept that fact to continue to have their hearts broken whenever a favorite player is traded away.
+That is just the reality of the game.
+Fans can either accept that fact, or continue to have their hearts broken whenever a favorite player is traded away.

 Time will tell if the fans boycott Tropicana Field the rest of the season as some have suggested in response to the Price trade.